-What strenuous times they were back then for operational management.
+Operational management used to be very strenuous.
 In the time of ISDN, there was a telephone system at almost every company.
 This made operation costs correspondingly expensive.
 The IT department had to maintain each telephone system individually, book individual new ISDN connections for each location, and install them – a difficult protocol for any IT employee to handle.
 SIP trunking and gateways weren't yet considered for use in connection with landline calls.

 Classic phone call systems, much like the internet, are a core functionality in any company.
 Tele- and web conferences are becoming increasingly popular.
 However, companies invest comparatively little in their telephone infrastructure.
 Established technologies are now well developed and reliable.
 They may not appear essential for the communication processes of a company since a telephone conversation is self-explanatory.
 But the configuration, functionality, and reliability of the technology behind it are becoming increasingly decisive for many business processes crucial to a company's success.